Esri/arcgis-runtime-samples-android/java/feature-layer-show-attributes/README.md

 ## Use case

 Attributes can be used to help describe the objects represented by a feature.
+A geologist might use an attribute to describe the rock type of polygons representing surface geology.
+Archaeologists might use attributes to record the stratigraphic layer of finds represented as point features.

 ## How to use the sample